I am a Mathematics teacher trainee at King’s College London. I am interested in Logic and Games.

 I worked on my MSc dissertation Transfinite game values in infinite games over the summer 2021, under the supervision of Prof. Joel David Hamkins, for which I was awarded a Distinction.

-Jointly with my supervisor, we expanded on this work and published the results achieved for Infinite Draughts and for Infinite Hex, to appear in Integers.
+Jointly with Prof. Hamkins, we expanded on this work for Infinite Draughts and for Infinite Hex, and we published the results on Integers.
+We organized the Infinite-Games Workshop online.

 Infinite Hex is a draw